 It is good practice to have a qualified first aider in attendance at each session, a fully stocked first aid box is essential.
 Any accident during the session will need to be recorded in an accident book.
 There needs to be a record of time and type of injury, name of person, first aid given and if a trip to the doctor or hospital was recommended.
 It needs to be signed by the individual themselves or the parent/carer to show that they are happy with what is recorded.

-Having an attendance register of who attends each session will enable you to make sure everyone is accounted for if there is an evacuation or emergency, it will also give you an idea of group numbers each week.
+Download the attendance register to help you keep track of who attends each session.
+This will enable you to make sure everyone is accounted for if there is an evacuation or emergency, it will also give you an idea of group numbers each week.

 It is a good idea for all members of the group to complete a simple registration form.
 This could include details such as: